Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Constructing Confidence Sets

 \section{Constructing Confidence Sets}

-\revJMLR{Algorithm~\ref{alg:conf_reg} details the construction of the \ACORE and \BFF confidence sets defined in Section~\ref{sec:LF2I} (the algorithm based on p-value estimation is analogous).
-Then, Algorithm ~\ref{alg:conf_reg_nuisance} details the construction of the (hybrid) \ACORE and \BFF confidence sets defined in Section~\ref{sec:nuisance} for the general setting with nuisance parameters.} Note that the first chunk on estimating the odds and the last chunk with Neyman inversion are the same for \ACORE and \texttt{BFF}.
+Algorithm~\ref{alg:conf_reg} details the construction of LF2I confidence sets with \ACORE and \BFF as defined in Section~\ref{sec:LF2I} (the algorithm based on p-value estimation is analogous).
+Algorithm~\ref{alg:conf_reg_nuisance} details the construction of the (hybrid) \ACORE and \BFF confidence sets defined in Section~\ref{sec:nuisance} for the general setting with nuisance parameters.
+Note that the first chunk on estimating the odds and the last chunk with Neyman inversion are the same for \ACORE and \texttt{BFF}.
 Furthermore, the test statistics are the same whether or not there are nuisance parameters.

-\section{Theoretical Guarantees \revJMLR{of power} for \ACORE with Calibrated Critical Values}
+\section{Theoretical Guarantees of Power for \ACORE with Calibrated Critical Values}

 Next, we show\revJMLR{, for finite $\Theta$,} that as long as the probabilistic classifier is consistent and the critical values are well estimated (which holds for large $B'$ according to Theorem~\ref{thm:convergenceCutoffs}), the power of the \texttt{ACORE} test converges to the power of the LRT as $B$ grows.